hashobject/blog.hashobject.com/resources/posts/20131227-hacker-school-vs-finnish-education-system.md

 ## Minimal structure

 They have very minimal structure of education both in Finland (the national curriculum is only broad guidelines) and in Hacker School.
-It helps to focus on things students want to study themselves, things they are passionate about.
-Students motivated to learn are the biggest achievement of any educational system.
+It helps students focus on things they want to study themselves, things they are passionate about Motivated students are the biggest achievement of any educational system.

 ## No grades

 During the first years of school in Finland, grading may be limited to verbal assessments rather than formal grades.
 Why do we need grades?
-It's refreshing, when you can spent time learning what you like, instead of thinking about how to get the highest grade.
+It's refreshing, when you can spend time learning what you like, instead of thinking about how to get the highest grade.